CCA-Public/digital-archives-manual/guides/ingest.md

         * Standard QA (True/False)
     * For every 5th SIP, conduct a more complete QA check.
 Verify the following and then put "True" in the Full QA column of the Ingest spreadsheet:
         * Look at the normalization report and ensure that no files that should have been normalized for preservation failed.
-        * Download the AIP and upload the AIP METS file to <a href="http://bitarchivist.pythonanywhere.com/">METSFlask</a> for examination.
+        * Download the AIP and upload the AIP METS file to [METSFlask](http://bitarchivist.pythonanywhere.com/) for examination.
 Verify that Dublin Core descriptive metadata was written to the METS file, and quickly confirm that the information about the original files, particularly format identification and last modified date, appears correct.
 Please remember to delete your METS file from the list when you have finished.
    * You may have also received a number of normalization failure report emails from Archivematica during ingest.
 In instances where the failed files have exit codes 0 or 2, these can be ignored.
-In instances where the failed files have exit code 1, it is worth confirming that the file type is actually normalized at CCA; if so, it may be worth investigating further, as these files may need to be <a href="https://github.com/timothyryanwalsh/cca-digitalarchivesmanual/blob/master/guides/arrangement.md#mannorm">manually normalized</a> and reingested.
+In instances where the failed files have exit code 1, it is worth confirming that the file type is actually normalized at CCA; if so, it may be worth investigating further, as these files may need to be [manually normalized](https://github.com/CCA-Public/digital-archives-manual/blob/master/guides/arrangement.md#mannorm) and reingested.
 6. When Ingest and QA is complete:
   * Inform and send a copy of your ingest spreadsheet to the Digital Archivist
   * Save your ingest spreadsheet to the appropriate "Acquisition et traitement" folder